Succession (TV series): Casting

 On October 6, 2016, it was announced that Brian Cox, Jeremy Strong, Kieran Culkin, Sarah Snook, Nicholas Braun, and Matthew Macfadyen had been cast in lead roles in the series' pilot.
 On November 4, 2016, it was announced that Hiam Abbass, Alan Ruck, Rob Yang, Parker Sawyers, and Peter Friedman had also joined the main cast of the pilot.
 On January 24, 2018, it was reported that Ashley Zukerman had joined the series in a recurring role.
 On May 21, 2019, Holly Hunter joined the cast in a recurring role in the second season.

 In January 2021, it was announced Sanaa Lathan, Linda Emond and Jihae had joined the cast of the series in recurring roles in the third season.
 In February 2021, it was reported that Hope Davis was cast in a recurring role in the third season.
-In March, Dasha Nekrasova was reported to have a recurring role in the third season.
+In March 2021, Dasha Nekrasova was reported to have a recurring role in the third season.
 In May 2021, Alexander Skarsgård was cast in a recurring role while Adrien Brody was cast to guest star for the third season.
 In August 2021, it was announced Ella Rumpf would guest star in the third season.
 In January 2023, it was announced that Adam Godley, Annabeth Gish, Eili Harboe and Jóhannes Haukur Jóhannesson were cast in the fourth season.

+Costuming

+Michelle Matland served as costume designer for all four seasons, and primarily costumed the characters in variations in black, navy blue, and beige and avoided using primary colors.
+The series' costuming aesthetic, using designer clothing with neutral colors and minimalist, logo-less designs, has been described as "stealth wealth" and "quiet luxury".